montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/step2/README.md

 We created an R script which combines the the two panels of normals created from HaplotypeCaller and Mutect2 (above).
 The script produces a new variant call file that has any variant which was called by either tool.

 The output file needs to have an appropriate header, I used the header from the previous Mutect2 output.
-You then need to index this new vcf file with GATK's *_IndexFeatureFile_* tool.
+You then need to index this new vcf file with GATK's **IndexFeatureFile** tool.

 ### Base Recalibration (BaseRecalibrator + ApplyBQSR)

+The last quality control step utilized in this pipeline is Base Recalibration.
+Base recalibration adjust base quality scores based on read group, reported quality scores, machine cyle, and potential dinucleotide errors.
+Two GATK tools (BaseRecalibrator and ApplyBQSR) are needed to do the base recalibration.
+BaseRecalibrator looks at all of the bases mapped and builds a model to adjust the base quality scores.
+ApplyBQSR is then called to take the model created by BaseRecalibrator and actually do the adjustments.

 *Note: There is also a tool called MergeBamAlignment from Picard which you may want to use.
 It will merge the mapped and unmapped reads in a file.
 We didn't do it in this case just because Arabidopsis is very well annotated and we had a high mapping rate.*